-I have a friend who meticulously shreds each piece of mail with an offering of a credit card, checking account or money market.
+I have a friend who meticulously shreds each piece of mail with an offering of a credit card, checking account, or money market.
 She always signs up to receive her financial statements and other personal information electronically.
 She uses a variety of passwords and changes them regularly, almost obsessively.
 If I receive a credit card statement in the mailbox, she kindly suggests that I immediately sign up for that company’s e-statements.
 She’ll keep suggesting until I do it right then and there.

 Well, years ago she was a victim of identity theft.
-She spent countless hours on the phone with credit card companies, credit bureaus, her financial institution and attorneys to correct the situation.
-There was monetary loss as she enlisted the help of third parties to help her through the chaos.
+She spent countless hours on the phone with credit card companies, credit bureaus, her financial institution, and attorneys to correct the situation.
+There was a monetary loss as she enlisted the help of third parties to help her through the chaos.

 It wasn’t easy to fix after it happened, but it can be easy to set up some safeguards.